-Size: 30 ml violet glass bottle (1 ounce amber glass bottle–SALE only) OR 100 ml violet glass bottle OR 8 oz BPA-free plastic bottle OR 16 oz BPA-Free plastic bottle
+Size: 30 ml violet glass bottle OR 4 ounce BPA-free plastic bottle OR 8 oz BPA-free plastic bottle OR 16 oz BPA-free plastic bottle

 Botanical name: Prunus dulcis, Prunus amygdala dulcis

 Production method: Cold-pressed from raw non-certified organic nuts